 We asked visitors to Celts to share their experience of the exhibition with us.
 Listen to what they said about visiting this major exhibition at the National Museum of Scotland.

 Families and schools can join Blewog the boar on a special tour of the exhibition.
 Track him down in ten places and complete his challenges to discover some of our favourite object stories.
 You can pick up a trail at the ticket desk or download the family and schools trails here.
+A Gaelic version is available here.

 Ever wondered what an ancient Celtic war horn sounds like?
 Or how to wear an Iron Age torc that weighs over 1kg?
 Exhibition curators Julia Farley and Fraser Hunter introduce some key objects from the exhibition in this Periscope film.